YourFrog/HistoryTableBundle/README.md

 ### Information
 After running command "app:triggers" bundle will create new history table and triggers in your database.
+- This bundle is a safty becouse when u are running multiple times command "app:triggers" this will not crush application on production.

 ## For MYSQL
 - single table with prefix "history_" per entity